Albany High School (Georgia)

 Albany High School was a four-year secondary school located in Albany, Georgia, United States.
 It was a part of the Dougherty County School System and educated students in grades 9-12.

 Albany High School was established in 1886 after H.M.
 McIntosh, editor of the Albany News and Advertiser, initiated a campaign to raise the funds necessary to erect the school.
 It was the first high school in the county.

 Two years after the school opened, it was destroyed by a fire of unknown origin.
 Classes were temporarily held in the town courthouse while the academy was rebuilt.

 Student enrollment rapidly increased during the first two decades.
 Overcrowding led to expansion and a new building was constructed in 1908.
 Located at the intersection of Monroe Street and Society Avenue, it contained ten classrooms.
 In 1925, the high school moved to 1000 North Jefferson Street and in the fall of 1954, it relocated to Residence Avenue.

 On June 6, 2017, the Dougherty County School System voted to close the school after summer classes finished.
 Rising seniors were allowed to choose to attend any one of the three remaining high schools.

 Academics

 In the fall of 1999, a Magnet Honors Program was added to the curriculum.

 School athletics

-Basketball

-The boys' basketball team was coached by Archie Chatmon for more than 30 years, during which time he accrued a winning 56%.
-Coach Chatmon appeared in two State Championship games, both lost to their crosstown rival, Westover, in 1990 and 1993.